Click Here for Our Recommended Antivirus for Your Device

 Roast refers to a method of cooking where the ingredients to be cooked are exposed to dry heat and air.

-Food items roasted generally possess a prior composition, form, or structure.
-They are then cooked at high temperatures such as 400° or higher, this helps the food cook evenly on all sides.
+Food items roasted possess a prior composition, form, or structure.
+They are then cooked at high temperatures, such as 400° or higher, this helps the food cook evenly on all sides.

-The food items roasted are found to have soft, tender insides and crispy exteriors.
-Cooking via roasting can also occur in different ways such as an open flame, oven, or any other heat source.
+The roasted food items have soft, tender insides and crispy exteriors.
+Cooking via roasting can also occur in different ways, such as an open flame, oven, or any other heat source.

-Since roasted food items previously contain a structure, no difference can be noticed in their shape or form.
-Roasting also lends the food a rich, and dark color that is often appetizing, especially on meat.
+Since roasted food items previously contained a structure, no difference can be noticed in their shape or form.
+Roasting also lends the food a rich and dark color that is appetizing, especially on meat.

-Food items that tend to require a longer cooking period are often roasted.
-This may occur due to the size, texture, or thickness of the food in question.
+Food items that tend to require a longer cooking period are roasted.
+This may occur due to the food’s size, texture, or thickness.

-Roasted foods are observed to have an enhanced flavor owing to the caramelization and browning that occurs when roasting.
+Roasted foods are observed to have an enhanced flavour owing to the caramelization and browning that occurs when roasting.

-Food items such as vegetables and meat are generally preferred to be roasted, due to the thorough cooking and high temperature that roasting offers.
+Food items such as vegetables and meat are preferred to be roasted due to the thorough cooking and high temperature that roasting offers.
 The cooked texture of the meat also doesn’t hurt.

 What is Bake?